 Now, take a look at the tabs available in the upper section.

 These options serve to save and share your current system specifications.
-You can save snapshots on your computer in the default “speccy” format but also as a text or XML file.
+You can save snapshots on your computer in the default “speccy” format and as a text or XML file.
 It is also possible to save an image, print the information, or share it with the “Publish” function.
-You get a unique URL after publishing the snapshot, and people who you share the URL with can access the system information.
-Loading a snapshot that you previously saved is only possible in the default program format.

 If you choose “Options” from the “View” menu, you will get the following pop-up:

 The software supports more than 30 languages.
-Pick the one that suits you to understand the information provided by Speccy better.
-You can also change between imperial and metric units (Fahrenheit and Celsius) for displaying temperatures.
-The next tab offers you to minimize the app to the tray to monitor the heat constantly.
+You can also change between imperial and metric units (Fahrenheit and Celsius) to display temperatures.

 If you return to the main screen, you notice five subsections on the left.
 You can get useful information on the operating system, RAM, storage, audio, and peripherals.
 However, we will focus on the CPU and graphics.

 Speccy will show the basic information about your CPU, such as its name, cores, and threads.
 As for the temperature, there is the average temp level and the specific heat level for every core.
-The light indicators are also there to help you discover if anything is outside the recommended levels.
+The light indicators also help you discover if anything is outside the recommended levels.